eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 If you already have a Che installation with TLS, you can update it for Codewind.

-After creating the Codewind ClusterRole from the [Prerequisites](#prerequisites), run the following command, where `$NAMESPACE` is the namespace that your Che workspaces run in.
+Run the following command, where `$NAMESPACE` is the namespace that your Che workspaces run in.
 By default, this namespace is `che`.
 ```
-$ kubectl apply -f https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.10.0/setup/install_che/codewind-rolebinding.yaml -n $NAMESPACE
+$ kubectl apply -f https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.10.0/setup/install_che/codewind-clusterrole.yaml -n $NAMESPACE
 ```

-## Adding Certificates for Che to your browser
+## Adding certificates for Che to your browser

-If Eclipse Che was configured with self-signed certificates (such as by following the previous steps for Kubernetes, or if you installed on an OpenShift cluster with self-signed-certificates), you need to add the `ca.crt` for Eclipse Che to your browser.
-These steps are **not** necessary if you installed Che with publicly signed certificates (such as on OpenShift on IBM Cloud).
+**Note**: If you configured Eclipse Che with self-signed certificates, you need to add the ca.crt for Eclipse Che to your browser.
+Examples of configuring Che with self-signed certificates include the following examples:
+  - Completing the previous steps for Kubernetes
+  - Installing Che on an OpenShift cluster with self-signed-certificates

+The following steps for adding certificates are not necessary if you installed Che with publicly signed certificates, such as on OpenShift on IBM Cloud.

-### Download the OpenShift Router ca.crt
+### Download the OpenShift router ca.crt
-If running on OpenShift with self-signed certs, follow these instructions:
+If running on OpenShift with self-signed certificates, follow these instructions:

 1. Authenticate against your OpenShift cluster, or ask your cluster administrator to do so.
-2. Run the following command to download the router's ca.crt
+2. Run the following command to download the router's `ca.crt`:
 ```
 $ oc get secret router-ca -n openshift-ingress-operator -o jsonpath="{.data.tls\.crt}" | base64 -d > rootCa.crt
 ```